irinaNMN/tasks-repository/README.md

 ### table_style.html
 This HTML file contain a table.
 Style the file with internal css style.
 I use all type of selectors which I know.

+### nested_list.html
+In this HTML file nested_list.html with a nested unordered list I import the external style file CSS wich is named listStyle.css.